-Copyright ©2004

-By

-NATIONAL CONFERENCE OF COMMISSIONERS

-ON UNIFORM STATE LAWS
+Copyright © 2004 by NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM LAWS

-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporters.
-Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.
+The ideas, concepts and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been reviewed, debated or approved by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
+They do no reflect the views of the Conference and its Commissioners or the Drafting Committee and its Members and Report.
+Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal made by the National Conference of Commissioners on Uniform State Laws.